ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

    ```
    {: pre}

-   Instead of binding the services to the app, you could also [use secrets and configmaps](/docs/codeengine?topic=codeengine-configmap-secret).
+   Instead of binding the services to the app, you could also [use secrets](/docs/codeengine?topic=codeengine-secret) or [configmaps](/docs/codeengine?topic=codeengine-configmap).
 They can be populated from values stored in files or passed in as literal.
 A sample file for secrets and related instruction are in the [GitHub repository for this tutorial](https://github.com/IBM-Cloud/github-traffic-stats){: external}.
    {: tip}

 ## App ID and GitHub configuration (browser)